erikaflint/hypnobrain-script-shaper/NAVIGATION_GUIDE.md

 ## Overview
 All pages now use the **centralized `AppHeader` component** for consistent navigation across the entire application.
 No more copy-pasting header code!

+## ✨ NEW: Role-Based Navigation
+The AppHeader now supports **role-based access control** with automatic admin link visibility!

 ## AppHeader Component

 Located at: `client/src/components/app-header.tsx`